Skip to content

 To instantiate and build a TabularModel the user needs to provide a preproc, which is a TabularPreproc object, and a size, denoting the desired model dimensions.
 The size argument can be defined in one of the following formats:

 • A string or a Size object, internally mapping to a default configuration of TabularModelSize.
-The options are: small/Size.SMALL, medium/Size.MEDIUM, or large/Size.LARGE.
+The options are: 'small'/Size.SMALL, 'medium'/Size.MEDIUM, or 'large'/Size.LARGE.

-• lr, the learning rate, whose optimal value is otherwise automatically determined;
+• lr: The learning rate, whose optimal value is otherwise automatically determined.

-• hooks, a sequence of custom training hooks crafted by the user, described in the next section.
+• hooks: A sequence of custom training hooks crafted by the user, described in the next section.

 from aindo.rdml.relational import RelationalData

-from aindo.rdml.synth import TabularModel, TabularPreproc, TabularTrainer, Validation
+from aindo.rdml.synth import TabularDataset, TabularModel, TabularPreproc, TabularTrainer, Validation

 data = RelationalData(data=..., schema=...)

-data_train, data_test = data.split(ratio=0.1)
+data_train, data_valid = data.split(ratio=0.1)

-preproc = TabularPreproc(schema=data.schema).fit(data=data).fit(data=data)
+preproc = TabularPreproc.from_schema(schema=data.schema).fit(data=data)

 model_tabular = TabularModel.build(preproc=preproc, size='small')